Signalling SystemsOn this page

 The same convention applies for converging routes (top-to-bottom is left-to-right).
 Although diverging routes can share a single signal (with a route indicator in colour-light signalling), converging routes never share signals; a separate signal is provided for each line.

-Q. What do the rings, bars, etc. found on some signals mean?
+Q. In semaphore systems, what did rings, bars, etc. found on some signals mean?

 Q. What does it mean when a colour-light signal does not face along the tracks but points away?